xinyad/jekyll-web.io/index.md

 <div class="parent">
     <div class="child1"><div style="background:#20a3d3; color:white; font-weight: bold; padding:0.5rem 2.7rem 0.5rem 2.7rem; text-align:center">ESAL</div></div>
     The 18-KIP ESAL Forecasting Process is required for the pavement design for new construction, reconstruction, and RRR projects that require a structural loading forecast.
-The 18-KIP ESAL Forecasting Process is required for the pavement design for new construction, reconstruction, and RRR projects that require a structural loading forecast.
-The 18-KIP ESAL Forecasting Process is required for the pavement design for new construction, reconstruction, and RRR projects that require a structural loading forecast.
-The 18-KIP ESAL Forecasting Process is required for the pavement design for new construction, reconstruction, and RRR projects that require a structural loading forecast.
 </div>